Session #12

 What does Solomon's gathering of wealth remind you of?

-Deuteronomy 17:16-17 - We may remember "blessed are the poor in spirit" and the commands to poverty that Christ send his Apsotles with.
-We may remember also the problems of the Middle Ages when clergy and royalty alike lost focus on Christ and rather wealth.
-The nature of them this verse repeats the word "many" and the reading from Kings uses large numbers to describe what Solomon.
+Deuteronomy 17:16-17 - We may recall Christ's words, "Blessed are the poor in spirit," and His command to His apostles to live in poverty.
+Similarly, we remember the problems of the Middle Ages, when both clergy and royalty lost focus on Christ and became consumed with wealth.
+The repetition of the word "many" in this verse, along with the large numbers used in Kings to describe Solomon's actions, further emphasizes this.

-The overall meaning of this verse is that Solomon abandoned the Lord and the way of his father by letting his heart wonder.
+The overall meaning of this verse is that Solomon abandoned the Lord and the way of his father by allowing his heart to wander, prioritizing wealth and worldly pleasures over his devotion to God.

 In spite of this failure